godmar02/2017_Coding_Comp/README.md

 # 2017 Coding Comp Beginners Guide
 ## Introduction
 This year all teams have been provided with a BBC Microbit and an assorted box of goodies.
-The BBC Microbit is essentially a small basic
+The BBC Microbit is a pocket sized computer that was specially designed to teach students the basics of computer programming.
+It can be connected to a wide array of devices and components, which is why we have given you so many to play around with!

 ## What's in your box
+Inside your box your should find a number of small items, do not be afraid if you don't know what they are!
+A quick google along with the word Microbit always throws up past examples and we have included a number below.
+Feel free to use as many or as little of these as you wish.

 - 1x BBC: Microbit (+ usb cable and battery pack)
 - 1x DC3-6V motor
 - 1x 40 pin male header connector 2.54mm pitch